locxter/btvccntrl/README.md

 ![Overview image](overview.png)

-This is a GUI program for controlling Neato Botvac robot vacuums.
+This is a GUI program for controlling Neato Botvac D85 robot vacuums.
+It might also work with other models, but I have not tested that.

 ## Dependencies